bgardner/avant-garde/README.md

 # Avant-Garde

 An experimental block theme for those who love simplicity.
+Avant-garde is all about pushing boundaries and experimenting with new ideas.
+It’s about dreaming, thinking outside the box, and creating something unique.

 ![Avant-Garde WordPress Theme](https://user-images.githubusercontent.com/486261/155393606-d2af8bfb-cbe2-41ad-994f-74dd691afff6.jpg)